 The Secretary/Treasurer shall prepare an annual budget to be adopted by the Chapter Executive.

-The College shall arrange an annual audit of the Chapter’s account books.
-A

-Treasurer's report shall be submitted to the Annual General Meeting of the Chapter and forwarded to the Honorary Treasurer of the College at least one day before the Annual General Meeting of the College.
+A Treasurer’s report shall be submitted to the Annual General Meeting of the Chapter and forwarded to the Honorary Treasurer of the College at least one day before the Annual General Meeting of the College.

 The Chapter shall report to the College quarterly in relation to the input tax credit and GST liabilities of the Chapter